-1 Incorporation, nature of activities and going concern related to potential milestone payments
+1 Incorporation and nature of activities

-Medexus Pharmaceuticals Inc. and its subsidiaries (collectively, the "Company") is a rare disease pharmaceutical company which licences and acquires pharmaceutical products for commercialization in the United States and Canada.
+Medexus Pharmaceuticals Inc. and its subsidiaries (collectively, the "Company") is a specialty pharmaceutical company which licences and acquires pharmaceutical products for commercialization in the United States and Canada.
 The Company exists under the Canada Business Corporations Act and is domiciled in Canada.
 Its registered office is located at 35 Nixon Road, Unit 1, Bolton, Ontario, L7E 1K1.
-The Company's shares are traded on the TSX Exchange (TSX).
+The Company's shares are traded on the Toronto Stock Exchange (TSX).